Linear Circuit Analysis

 where voltage $V(t)$ and current $I(t)$ are shown in Fig. 2.
 Notice that, when we compute the power dissipated by a component, the current is defined as going from the positive to the negative terminal of the voltage definition.

 At steady-state (in the case of DC circuits), the energy dissipated becomes $W=IVT$.
-Notice that the energy dissipated increases linearly as times passes.
+Notice that the energy dissipated increases linearly with time.

 Note: For the energy absorbed by (or stored in) inductors and capacitors see Inductors and Capacitors.